-There’s few things as special as being given a bunch of flowers whether it’s from a loved one or just a personal treat.
-But with such a short life span, sometimes big bouquets just don’t seem worth the purchase.
+There are few things as special as being given a bunch of flowers, whether it’s from a loved one or just a personal treat.
+With such a short life span, sometimes big bouquets just don’t seem worth the purchase.

-This is why anyone who’s a fan of flowers should learn the process of drying them out!
-Dried flowers not only gives an instant vintage or rustic look and feel to the blooms but it also means they’ll last for months or even years to come in some cases.
+This is why anyone who’s a fan of flowers should learn the process of drying them!
+Dried flowers not only give an instant vintage or rustic look and feel to the blooms, but it also means they’ll last for months or even years to come in some cases.

 View this post on Instagram

-But those who don’t have the time or patience to wait weeks for the perfect dried flower, need to try the insane modern microwave hack suggested by DIY expert Georgina Burnett who recently shared it on the British breakfast show This Morning.
+If you don’t have the time or patience to wait weeks for the perfect dried flower, you need to try this insane modern microwave hack!
+DIY expert Georgina Burnett recently shared it on the British breakfast show This Morning.

-Burnett said that with vintage style dried bouquets being all the rage once again, people should know that air-drying isn’t the only option.
-The trick only involves two things; a microwave and some fine silica gel granules which act as a moisture absorber.
+Burnett said that with vintage style dried bouquets being all the rage again, people should know that air-drying isn’t the only option.
+This trick involves two things: a microwave and some fine silica gel granules, which act as a moisture absorbers.

-Simply add the blooms to a microwave-safe container and cover them entirely with the silica crystals before microwaving on a low heat for around one minute.
-Once it’s done, brush off the crystals and the dried blooms should be ready to pop in a vase right away.
+Add the blooms to a microwave-safe container and cover them entirely with silica crystals.
+Microwave on low heat for around 1 minute.
+Once it’s done, brush off the crystals and the dried blooms should be ready to display in a vase right away.

-By coating the flowers with the sugar-like silica granules the petals are dried out in just one minute compared to the weeks of time that it takes to air-dry.
+By coating the flowers with the sugar-like silica granules the petals are dried out more quickly when compared to the weeks of time it takes to air-dry.
 Burnett also suggested using a conventional oven however, she noted that would take longer for the magic to happen.